its-id/listed-assg/README.md

 ## Login Details:
 1. Google Login and Normal Signin is working
-2. To Sign in using test user:
+2. To Sign in using test user (Update: Not working in deployment, trying to fix it.
+Please google login for loggin in):
    email: test@test.com
    password: 123123